Urban-Analytics/RAMP-UA/microsim/opencl/doc/model_design.md

 decreased below zero.
 If so it will transition this person to their next state (possibly randomly) and update their status and next transition time accordingly.

+This kernel contains the functionality for calculating people's mortality risk based on factors such as age and obesity level.

 Finally, each person's transition time counter will be decremented.